 Build Up: This is another sort of set up moment, because it prepares the character for the “Midpoint,” which, while not the climax, significantly shifts a character’s goals, or point of view of the world.
 In the context of THG, Katniss and Rue team up for a time.
 Katniss becomes very protective of her because of how much Rue reminds her of her sister.

-Midpoint: As I said before, this is where the character has a major revelation.
+Midpoint: This is where the character has a major revelation.
 For Katniss, it’s Rue dying.
 Since they met, it has been Katniss’s personal goal to keep Rue safe.
 I think, on some level, it’s kind of a metaphor for the way she cared for her sister.
 She feels like, if she can keep Rue safe, Prim will be safe as well.

 Act 2: Block 3 (Resolution):